lorencig/l0renc1.github.io/_projects/NanoDB.md

 # Overview NanoDB

-NanoDB is a versatile Python tool for managing experimental data, built on FAIR principles to ensure clean, structured datasets.
+NanoDB is a tool for managing experimental data, built on FAIR principles to ensure clean, structured datasets.
 All tabs, frames, and entries are easily editable, making it flexible for different research needs, and ready for future machine learning integration.

 ---